HaniSource/components/components/layout/usage.md

 ## Basic Usage

-The Layout component wraps your entire application structure:
+The Layout component wraps your entire main application contents (not the master layout):

 ```blade
 <head>